CurbSafeCharmer/refill/README.md

 Patches are always welcome!
 To contribute, simply create a fork of the repo, make your changes and submit a pull request.
 Thank you for your contributions!

 ## Licensing
-Reflinks is licensed under the BSD 2-Clause License.
+reFill is licensed under the BSD 2-Clause License.
 See `LICENSE` for details.

 ### External libraries
 This program uses [wDiff](https://en.wikipedia.org/wiki/User:Cacycle/diff) by [Cacycle](https://en.wikipedia.org/wiki/User:Cacycle), released into public domain.